 Prior to joining the HMG team in 2020, Ben was an attorney at Kirkland & Ellis LLP, one of the world’s largest law firms.
 At Kirkland, Ben’s diverse experience included litigating class actions, multi-district personal injury litigation, pharmaceutical litigation, bankruptcy proceedings, and private equity disputes, conducting internal investigations, and serving as a member of a federal court monitor team.
 Ben also maintained an active pro bono practice, focusing on post-conviction relief for criminal defendants.
 Ben helped to obtain early releases from prison for multiple clients.

 Ben began his law career at the United States Court of Appeals for the Seventh Circuit in Chicago, serving as a law clerk for the Honorable William J. Bauer, former Chief Judge of the Seventh Circuit, United States Attorney for the Northern District of Illinois, and State’s Attorney For DuPage County (Illinois).
-During law school, he was Editor-in-Chief of The John Marshall Law Review, worked for multiple litigation firms in Chicago, and externed for Judge Amy J. St. Eve (now on the Seventh Circuit) on the United States District Court for the Northern District of Illinois.
+During law school, Ben was Editor-in-Chief of The John Marshall Law Review, worked for multiple litigation firms in Chicago, and externed for Judge Amy J. St. Eve (now on the Seventh Circuit) on the United States District Court for the Northern District of Illinois.

-Born and raised in Chicagoland, Ben resides in the northern suburbs of Chicago with his wife and two children.
+Born and raised in Chicagoland, Ben resides in the northern suburbs of Chicago with his wife and three children.
 He serves on the Board of Directors for the Foundation For Angelman Syndrome Therapeutics (FAST), a nonprofit organization dedicated to funding research for treating Angelman syndrome, a rare neurogenetic disorder causing developmental delays, intellectual disability, severe speech impairment, and movement and balance difficulties.
 Ben’s son, Ryan, has Angelman syndrome.